Sigiriya Frescoes Incredible Artwork at Sigiriya

 The Sigiriya Frescoes were painted on the western surface of Sigiriya Rock, located in central Sri Lanka.
-Painted thirteen hundred years ago, they were the highlight of a massive palace complex built in 480AD by King Kasyapa.
-Today only a few paintings survive, in a small pocket half-way up the rock, about 100 meters above ground.
+This artwork was the highlight of a massive palace complex built in 480AD by King Kasyapa.
+Today only a few of these murals survive, in a small pocket about 100 meters above ground.

 Protected in this small, sheltered depression a hundred meters above ground, they float effortlessly among the clouds.
 Some say they are celestial nymphs carrying flowers to shower upon kings and mortals below.
 Others suggest that they are queens and concubines of Kasyapa's harem.

-Ancient graffiti on the Mirror Wall refer to the existence of as many as five hundred of frescoes covering the western surface of Sigiriya Rock.
-They were a colorful and awe-inspiring sight clearly visible from all vantage points of the complex most prominently from the grand ceremonial western entrance-way.
+Ancient graffiti on the Mirror Wall refers to the existence of as many as five hundred frescoes covering the western surface of Sigiriya Rock.
+They were a colorful and awe-inspiring sight clearly visible from all vantage points of the complex, most prominently from the grand ceremonial western entranceway.

 Unbridled by the constraints of religion he chose to use the vast wealth and energy of his kingdom in creating a lavish masterpiece to himself.
-Having chosen this site with the massive 200 meter high rock Kasyapa set about creating his vision of mythological city of Alakamanda - the city of the gods.
-In Buddhist mythology Alakamanda was said to be an exquisitely beautiful city amongst the clouds.
-Thus inspired Kasyapa painted Sigiriya Rock white to appear like a cloud.
+Having chosen this site with the massive 200-meter high rock, Kasyapa set about creating his vision of the mythological city of Alakamanda - the city of the gods.
+In Buddhist mythology, Alakamanda was said to be an exquisitely beautiful city amongst the clouds.
+Thus inspired, Kasyapa painted Sigiriya Rock white to appear like a cloud.
 But a stark white rock would have been an impressive but unattractive sight.
 So Kasyapa and his architects set about decorating the rock.
 Having fallen afoul with the clergy Kasyapa choose to decorate his rock with a non-religious theme.
 What better example of beauty could he behold than the striking women who graced his court?

 So the women of Kasyapa's court were depicted like Apsaras—celestial nymphs showering flowers from above on the human beings below while Kasyapa the god-king lived in his magnificent Sky Palace on top of a cloud.

 These paintings are uniquely Sri Lankan in their character.
 They are the only surviving secular (non-religious) art from antiquity found in Sri Lanka today.
-The Chitrasutra an ancient manuscript on the art on painting notes:
+The Chitrasutra, an ancient manuscript on the art of painting, notes:

 The connoisseurs praise the display of light and shade.